Internal

 calculate_voltage_stability_factors(data::ACPowerFlowData, J::ACPowerFlowJacobian, time_step::Integer)

 Calculate and store the voltage stability factors in the voltage_stability_factors matrix of the ACPowerFlowData structure for a given time step.
 The voltage stability factors are computed using the Jacobian matrix J in block format after a converged power flow calculation.
 The results are stored in the voltage_stability_factors matrix in the data instance.
 The factor for the grid as a whole (σ) is stored in the position of the REF bus.
 The values of the singular vector v indicate the sensitivity of the buses and are stored in the positions of the PQ buses.
 The values of v for PV buses are set to zero.
-The function uses the method described in the following publication:
+The function uses the method described in "Fast calculation of a voltage stability index" by PA Lof et. al.

 Arguments